Jekyll and Hyde... Together Again

 Jekyll and Hyde...Together Again is a 1982 sex comedy based on the 1886 novella Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson and stars Mark Blankfield, Bess Armstrong, Tim Thomerson, Krista Errickson, Cassandra Peterson, and Michael McGuire.

+In the film, the surgeon Dr. Daniel Jekyll collapses from physical and mental exhaustion while experimenting with a type of powdered drug.
+His accidental inhalation of the powder transforms him into Hyde, a more confident persona.
+A love triangle forms between Jekyll/Hyde, his would-be-bride Mary Carew, and the nightclub performer Ivy Venus.
+Both women eventually learn about his two personalities, but Mary is only interested in Hyde and Ivy is only interested in Jekyll.
+The two women eventually hold their love interest captive, while negotiating with each other in a cemetery about a mutually beneficial deal.

 Plot

 A group of medical students observe Dr. Daniel Jekyll perform brain surgery at Our Lady of Pain and Suffering Hospital in Los Angeles, California.
 Hubert Howes, the world's richest man, watches a recording of the procedure from his hospital bed, hoping to recruit Jekyll to perform the world's first "total transplant," replacing every organ at once.
 Howes threatens to blow up the hospital if his procedure does not occur as planned.
 Dr. Carew, hospital overseer and Jekyll's future father-in-law, forbids Jekyll from marrying his daughter, Mary, if he does not comply with Howes' wishes.

 Jekyll attends to patients in the charity ward when Mary visits, complaining that he missed their lunch date because he was working.
 Dr. Knute Lanyon flirts with Mary.
 After Mary leaves, a patient named Ivy Venus flirts with Jekyll and invites him to visit her at the nightclub where she works.

 Later, Jekyll returns to his work, measuring two white powders on a square mirror.
 Exhausted and unable to focus, he drops the powders on the table.
 He falls asleep and accidentally inhales the powder, causing him to transform.
 With an air of wild confidence, he bags more of the powdered drug, steals a car, and drives to Ivy's club.
 After Ivy performs onstage, she takes him to her room backstage and undresses.
 He introduces himself as "Hyde" and they have sex.
 The next morning, Jekyll, regretting his actions, declares his unwavering love to Mary.

 Over the next few days, Jekyll makes various attempts to dispose of his drug, but always ends up deciding to inhale more, which leads to comical and sexually charged exploits.